Gør som tusindvis af andre bogelskere

 Ved tilmelding accepterer du vores persondatapolitik.Du kan altid afmelde dig igen.

 From the Pine Barrens to the Shore, the natural beauty of southern New Jersey is shrouded in local legends and lore passed down through the generations by way of oral tradition.
 Deep in the woods of Colliers Mills, the mysteries of a place called Jack Davis keeps travelers at bay in the Bermuda Triangle of the pines.
-The state's most famous legendary creature, the Jersey Devil, is often described as making its home among the pines.
-It is said that there is a hermit of Oswego Lake who guards the pines as a great mystical white stag.
+The state's most famous legendary creature, the Jersey Devil, is often described as making its home in the Pine Barrens.
+It is said that there is hermit of Oswego Lake who guards the pines as a great mystical white stag.
 In the swamps of South Jersey, local legend tells of Hessian Island, a historic secret outlaw hideout of Pine Robbers, established by renegade soldiers from the Revolutionary War.
-Local author William J. Lewis colorfully presents tales, legends, lore and reflections from South Jersey and the Pine Barrens.
+Local author William J. Lewis colorfully present tales, legends, lore and reflections from South Jersey and the Pine Barrens.

 Deep within the heart of the New Jersey Pine Barrens, the Piney people have built a vibrant culture and industry from working the natural landscape around them.
 Foraging skills learned from the local Lenapes were passed down through generations of Piney families who gathered many of the same wild floral products that became staples of the Philadelphia and New York dried flower markets.
 Important figures such as John Richardson have sought to lift the Pineys from rural poverty by recording and marketing their craftsmanship.
 As the state government sought to preserve the Pine Barrens and develop the region, Piney culture was frequently threatened and stigmatized.
 Author and advocate William J. Lewis charts the history of the Pineys, what being a Piney means today and their legacy among the beauty of the Pine Barrens.